smishra677/reconcILS/copy_number_hemiplasy_simulator-main/README.md

 * Total duplications: number of duplications
 * Total losses: number of losses
-* Deep Coalescence in the parent tree: number of deep coalescences in the parent tree
-* Deep Coalescence in the daughter trees: number of deep coalescences in the daughter tree
-* Copy Number Hemiplasy: number of cases in which a mutation is placed on a branch that does not exist in the branch of the species tree on which the mutation occurred.
+* Copy Number Hemiplasy (CNH): number of cases in which a mutation is placed on a branch that does not exist in the branch of the species tree on which the mutation occurred.
-* Deep Coalescence due to placing mutations: number of cases in which a mutation is placed on a branch that does exist in the species tree, but does not match the current branch of the species tree.
+* Rasmussen and Kellis CNH: number of cases in which a mutation is placed on a branch that does exist in the species tree, but does not match the current branch of the species tree.
+This is the phenomenon described as hemiplasy in Rasmussen and Kellis (2012, Figure 2B)
-* Deep Coalescences when joining daughter trees: number of deep coalescences that occur when joining parent and daughter subtrees.
-* Deep Coalescences when joining daughter trees (only count once for each subtree, DLCPar counting): number of deep coalescences that occur when joining parent and daughter subtrees.
-In this case, the maximum count for any subtree is 1.
-ILS either happened or did not.
-This is somewhat redundant with the above counter, except that it will be lower in some cases.
+* All ILS: This includes the number of discordant branches in the parent and daughter trees and the number of times that a subtree joined a branch that did not match it in terms of taxon composition.
-* Deep Coalescences due only to branch mismatch joining daughter trees: number of deep coalescenses that occur when joining happens in the first available branch of the species tree, but is to a branch of another gene tree that does not match that branch of the species tree in terms of taxon composition.
+* All ILS (DLCPar): This includes the number of parent or daughter trees that are discordant and the number of times that a subtree joined a branch that did not match it in terms of taxon composition.

 # Example Usage
-python3 simulator_v1g.py --stree sp_tree.tre --mu_par 0 --lambda_par 0.3 --reps 10 --output example
+python3 simulator_v1h.py --stree sp_tree.tre --mu_par 0 --lambda_par 0.3 --reps 10 --output example